Chevron LNG supply deal with China's ENN may boost spot market growth

-SINGAPORE Chevron Corp's (CVX.N) liquefied natural gas (LNG) supply deal with China's ENN LNG Trading Co may boost the formation of a spot market for the fuel in Asia.
+SINGAPORE (Reuters) - Chevron Corp's (CVX.N) liquefied natural gas (LNG) supply deal with China's ENN LNG Trading Co may boost the formation of a spot market for the fuel in Asia.

 Chevron signed a 10-year term supply deal with ENN to supply up to 650,000 metric tons per annum of LNG with first delivery expected in 2018 or in the first half of 2019, Chevron said in a statement on Monday.